microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Enable light-dismiss

 A teaching tip may be light-dismiss enabled so that it will dismiss when a user scrolls or interacts with other elements of the application.
+Because of this behavior, light-dismiss tips are the best solution when a tip needs to be placed in a scrollable area.
 The close button will be automatically removed from a light-dismiss teaching tip to indentify its light-dismiss behavior to users.

 XAML
 ```XAML